 To register for this program, click HERE!

 Questions?
-Our Program Coordinators would be happy to hear from you:
+Our Program Manager would be happy to hear from you:

-COVID-19 UPDATE (please find our full policy here): EYA is planning for in-person fall programs with some changes to keep you and your family safe.
+COVID-19 UPDATE (please find our full policy here): EYA is planning for in-person programs with some changes to keep you and your family safe.
 We’re carefully monitoring updates from health authorities – if it isn’t possible to run in-person programs, we will run virtual programs instead.
+All program activities will adhere to guidelines and regulations of the BC Health Authority.